Why is compliance important?

 - Maximum weekly hours – 38 hours FT + reasonable additional hours

-- Flexible working arrangement entitlements – allowed to request after working for the same employer for 1 year
+- Flexible working arrangements – entitled to request after working for the same employer for 1 year

-- Parental leave & related requirements – employees whose child was born or adopted is entitled to up to 12 months unpaid leave per employee, plus the right to request an additional unpaid 12 months
+- Parental leave – employees with a new-born or adopted child are entitled to up to 12 months unpaid leave & have the right to request an additional 12 months

-- Annual leave – all employees, except casual, receive 4 weeks of annual leave (with some shift workers receive 5)
+- Annual leave – all employees, except casual, receive 4 weeks of annual leave (with some shift workers receiving 5)

-- Personal/carer’s leave & compassionate leave – 10 days paid leave, two days unpaid carer’s leave as required & two days compassionate leave (unpaid for casuals)
+- Personal/carer’s leave & compassionate leave – 10 days paid leave, 2 days unpaid carer’s leave as required & 2 days compassionate leave (unpaid for casuals)

 - Community service leave – leave for jury service with 10 paid days & unpaid leave for voluntary emergency activities